 As the consequence of the devastating earthquake and highly affected in Ramechhap district, there is high chance of children getting unattended, uncared without food and neglected.
 With this, the possibility of more children becoming malnourished.

 Therefore, UNICEF-Nepal initiated emergency nutrition response program in Ramechhap from May-Sep 2015.
 The purpose of the nutrition response program was to address major causes of nutritional deterioration and death of children and protecting nutritional status of pregnant mother.
-This program has covered in the entire district, A total of 15 Out-Patient Therapeutic (OTP) centers were established to provide nutritional support to child and women.
+This program has covered in the entire district, A total of 15 Out-Patient Therapeutic (OTP) centers were established to provide nutritional support to child and women during earthquake emergency phase.

 Despite the short period of time, the nutrition response program has improved the nutrition status of children under the age 6-59 months, pregnant women & lactating women.
 The nutrition response phase was ended on September 2015 and nutrition recovery phase was initiated to address the nutrition issues of children and pregnant and lactating women from Feb 2016 to March 2017.
 As the final stage, TSS has been now implementing post-disaster (earthquake) nutrition recovery program from April 2017 to the of December 2017.
-During this phase, the nutrition program will be formally handed over to the District Health Office, Ramechhap.
+The nutrition program was formally handed over to the District Health Office, Ramechhap since Jan 2018.

-TSS has been implementing all phases of the nutrition program as the partner organization of UNICEF with the lead role by District Health Office, Ramechhap.
+TSS implemented all phases of the nutrition program as the partner organization of UNICEF with the lead role by District Health Office, Ramechhap.

-The objective of the nutrition recovery action is to protect lives and livelihood of Children, Pregnant and Lactating Women (PLW) through timely and effective humanitarian response/recovery to nutritional needs to minimize mortality and morbidity of the population and improve malnutrition among children under five, lactating and pregnant women.
-Under the nutrition recovery program, a total 10 Out-patient Therapeutic Center (OTC) have been established where 10 Nutrition Officers from TSS are deputed in these 10 OTC sites to implement the program and support government health facilities.
-Each Nutrition Officer based in OTC site is further responsible in monitoring & supervision of the expected program outputs in its catchment 5-7 health centers.
+The objective of the nutrition recovery action was to protect lives and livelihood of Children, Pregnant and Lactating Women (PLW) through timely and effective humanitarian response/recovery to nutritional needs to minimize mortality and morbidity of the population and improve malnutrition among children under five, lactating and pregnant women.